Bachelor of Engineering (Honours) - Telecommunications Engineering and Internet of Things

 |International Baccalaureate Diploma||25 Points|

 - Students not meeting the minimum direct entry for the Bachelor of Engineering (Honours) may be eligible for admission subject to successful completion of additional remedial subjects identified by the Faculty of Engineering and Information Sciences.

 - Students with qualifications from other curriculum should contact the Student Recruitment and Admissions department at UOWD to determine their eligibility.

-- All students applying for the Bachelor of Engineering (Honours) are required to have an EmSAT in Mathematics with a score of 900 or equivalent and an EmSAT in Physics with a score of 800 or equivalent.
-Students who do not have the minimum required score will have to complete a placement test set by the Faculty of Engineering and Information Sciences.
+- All students applying for the Bachelor of Engineering are required to have an EmSAT in Mathematics with a score of 900 or equivalent and an EmSAT in Physics with a score of 800 or equivalent.

 At UOWD, all classes are taught in English and in order to enrol in a bachelor’s degree you will need to submit one of the following certificate of English language proficiency:

 |79 with not less than 20 in Writing, 18 in Reading,

 International paper based